-Through HyP Murray Valley we expect to deliver 10% renewable hydrogen gas blend (by volume), produced with 100% renewable electricity to around 40,000 residential, commercial and industrial customers in Albury and Wodonga.
+Through HyP Murray Valley we expect to deliver a 10% renewable hydrogen gas blend (by volume), produced with 100% renewable electricity1 to around 40,000 residential, commercial and industrial customers in Albury and Wodonga (part of the AGN Victoria and Albury network).
 Along with our partner ENGIE, we are targeting a Final Investment Decision (FID) in 2022 and first production in 2024.

-Hydrogen Park South Australia (HyP SA) is an Australian-first facility to supply blended renewable gas via the existing gas network.
+Hydrogen Park South Australia (HvP SA), part of the AGN SA network, is an Australian-first facility to supply blended renewable gas via the existing gas network.
 HyP SA is currently Australia's largest electrolyser and started production in May 2021.
 The 1.25MW unit produces renewable hydrogen which is blended up to volumes of 5% with natural gas and supplied to more than 700 existing homes in the adjacent suburb of Mitchell Park.
 It also supplies industry via tube trailer.